 Wawel Cathedral Tours and Tickets

-Wawel Cathedral requires a separate ticket from other Wawel Castle attractions.
-However, the ticket allows you to see the cathedral, the crypts and the tower with the bell.
+When visiting Wawel Castle, it’s essential to note that Wawel Cathedral requires a separate ticket, distinct from the tickets for other attractions within the castle.
+However, this ticket provides access to the cathedral, the crypts, and the tower with the bell.

 How to get to the Wawel Cathedral